 As you may have surmised from the names, the last two buckets are specific to the usage of database large objects (LOBs): character large objects (CLOBs) and binary large objects (BLOBs).
 The “DATABASE DS SQQQ LOB” bucket temporarily holds large object data while a query is being processed.
 After the query is closed, the storage is freed.
 The “DATABASE DS SQE LOB” bucket is more closely related to the Segment Cache bucket, because it provides storage for large objects referenced by query runtime objects.
 Consequently, in situations in which query runtime objects are retained along with cached plans (see above), any associated LOB storage will also remain allocated.
 Of course, a system with little or no LOB data will likely see small allocations for these two buckets.

-Putting all these pieces together, we can see that the bucket labeled “DATABASE SQE Heap” includes both storage allocated to the plan cache and storage currently in use by the optimizer.
-The bucket labeled “DATABASE Segment Cache” includes data storage allocated to the plan cache, data currently used by the running queries, and storage cached for quick reuse. “*DATABASE DSI SQE MTI” is for maintained temporary indexes that the optimizer chose to build.
+Putting all these pieces together, we can see that the bucket labeled “*DATABASE SQE Heap” includes both storage allocated to the plan cache and storage currently in use by the optimizer.
+The bucket labeled “*DATABASE Segment Cache” includes storage for temporary data objects associated with the plan cache, data currently used by the running queries, and storage cached for quick reuse. “*DATABASE DSI SQE MTI” is for maintained temporary indexes that the optimizer chose to build.
 The LOB buckets facilitate the efficient usage of large objects.
 Each of these buckets is essential to the work that SQE performs to answer your queries quickly.

 Now that we’ve finished our brief tour of the kitchen, I hope you have a clearer understanding of what the chef is doing back there and why he’s making such a racket with all those pans.
 There really is a method to his madness.
 At the same time, there might be things that you can do to help him out and to keep the orders running smoothly.
 That will be the topic of the second article in this series.
 We’ll look at how to use the tools you already have with IBM i to debug temporary storage problems and to ensure a smoothly running database workload.
 See you next time!

-If you need assistance with the knowledge and understanding of query optimization, or further details about IBM DB2 for i, you can contact my colleague Mike Cain, team leader of the DB2 for i Center of Excellence.
+If you need assistance with the knowledge and understanding of query optimization, or further details about IBM DB2 for i, you can contact my colleague Kent Milligan with IBM Lab Services.
 You can reach him at firstname.lastname@example.org.